-The pelvic scan is a diagnostic ultrasound scan exam to evaluate the organs and structures within the female pelvis.
+The pelvic ultrasound is a diagnostic scan exam to evaluate the organs and structures within the female pelvis.
 The pelvic scan will evaluate the uterus (womb), endometrium (the lining of the uterus), cervix and ovaries.

 Gynaecological problems are very common.
 The most common reasons for pelvic scan referrals are bleeding and pain as well as irregular periods and fertility reasons.

-There are two methods the pelvic ultrasound scan is being performed: transabdominal and transvaginal (or internal ultrasound scan).
+There are two methods that ultrasound of the pelvis is performed: transabdominal and transvaginal.

 Transabdominal scan (through the abdomen).
 The required ultrasound images are obtained through the abdomen.

 Transvaginal scan(through the vagina).
-The required ultrasound images are obtained through the vagina.
+Otherwise known as internal ultrasound where the required ultrasound images are obtained through the vagina.